Skip to ContentSkip to Navigation

 COMMUNIVERSITY OUTREACH

-Parents can register here for the Spring 2026 session (January 26 - March 29) for any of the following afterschool Community Music Programs that are offered by the Department of Music at ASU.
+Parents can register here for the Fall 2026 session (September 14 - November 14) for any of the following afterschool Community Music Programs that are offered by the Department of Music at ASU: Piano for Children, Piano for Adults, Suzuki Brass for Children, or Drums for Kids.
+Each program lasts for 8 weeks and costs $150.
+The registration deadline for the Fall 2026 session is September 8th, with payment being due prior to the first class meeting.
+The session ends with the presentation of a Community Music Friends & Family Recital on the afternoon of Sunday, November 15, 2026 in the Tullibody Music Building Recital Hall.
 For additional information on any of the programs, please contact the Music Office at (334) 229-4341 or at music@alasu.edu

 PIANO FOR CHILDREN

 The Piano for Children program at ASU is for children, ages 6-12, as an opportunity to learn how to play the piano.
-The program is taught by ASU music professors, Dr. Adonis Gonzalez, Dr. Russell Greene, and Dr. Brenda Luchsinger, and introduces students to basic note-reading, counting rhythms, and five-finger playing techniques.
-Students meet for weekly after school group lessons at ASU.
+The program is taught by ASU music professors, Ms. Meg Griffin (beginners) and Dr. Adonis Gonzalez (advanced), and introduces students to basic note-reading, counting rhythms, and five-finger playing techniques.
+Students meet for weekly for after-school group lessons at ASU.

 P4C